 A list of my environmental psychology presentations and publications follows; most of the co-authors are former Knox College students.
-One of these students, Paul Harris, even went on to become a real, live environmental psychologist.
+One of these students, Paul Harris, even went on to become a real live environmental psychologist.
 Paul has a worked in a variety of academic and applied settings, and he is currently a psychology professor at Rollins College in Florida.
-My friend and colleague at Knox College, Tim Kasser, has also published many recent articles relevant to environmental psychology and a list of these can be found on his faculty profile page.

 McAndrew, F.T.
 (IN PRESS).
 The psychology, geography, and architecture of horror.
 In G. Yeşildağ (Ed.), Architecture and Fear.
 Istanbul: Ondokuzonbir Press.

 McAndrew, F. T. (2020).
 Environmental Psychology.
 Taipei, Taiwan, R.O.C.: Wu-Nan Book Inc.

 McAndrew, F. T. (2020).
 The Psychology, Geography, and Architecture of Horror: How Places Creep Us Out.
 Evolutionary Studies in Imaginative Culture, 4(2), 47-61. (available online October 7, 2019)

 McAndrew, F. T. (2020, January 22).
 How does your house look through the eyes of a burglar?
 In Out of the Ooze: Navigating the 21st Century with a Stone-Age Mind, Psychology Today Magazine (Blog).

 McAndrew, F. T. (2019, October 28).
 How stories about haunted houses become self-perpetuating.
 Evolutionary Studies in Imaginative Culture Blog.